Home » Careers

 We are openly recruiting for the following positions:

-Qualified candidates will have a valid NJ Driver’s license in good standing.
+Qualified candidates must have a valid NJ Driver’s license and insurance in good standing.

 Candidates should have knowledge of motor vehicle laws, be willing and confident in driving in all weather conditions.
-The ideal candidate will also be able to maintain the cleanliness of the vehicle, as well as understand the maintenance check routine.
+The ideal candidate will have good communication and people skills and be able to maintain the cleanliness of the vehicle, as well as understand the maintenance check routine.

 HS Diploma or GED required.